Siaosi Mariner

-George Siaosi Mariner (born January 25, 1997) is an American professional football wide receiver for the Saskatchewan Roughriders the Canadian Football League (CFL).
+George Siaosi Mariner (born January 25, 1997) is an American professional football wide receiver.
 He played college football at Utah and Utah State.
-He has also been a member of the Las Vegas Raiders and Baltimore Ravens of the National Football League (NFL), the Michigan Panthers of the United Football League (UFL) and the Ottawa Redblacks in the CFL.
+He has been a member of the Las Vegas Raiders and Baltimore Ravens of the National Football League (NFL), the Michigan Panthers of the United Football League (UFL), and the Ottawa Redblacks and Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 George Siaosi Mariner played high school football at Tustin High School in Tustin, California, as a cornerback and wide receiver.
 He earned second team MaxPreps all-state honors at cornerback in 2014.
 He also played basketball in high school.

 College career

 Utah

 Mariner played college football at Utah from 2016 to 2018 as a wide receiver.
 He redshirted in 2015.

 He played in 13 games, starting seven, in 2016, recording 15 receptions for 183 yards and two touchdowns.
 He appeared in 11 games, starting 10, in 2017, catching 20 passes for 320 yards and one touchdown.
 Mariner played in 12 games, starting five, in 2018, totaling 17 receptions for 209 yards and one touchdown.